 I’ve had my share of inside staterooms, on long and short cruises, and if that was the only way I could afford to cruise, then I booked an inside stateroom.
 That’s how I was able to do my first transatlantic crossing – aboard Celebrity Century in 2005.

-Galley tours, expensive behind-the-scenes tours or even private Bridge tours may be put on hold for awhile.
-No one will want a galley where passengers walk through with even the most remote chance of contaminating anything.
+Galley tours, expensive behind-the-scenes tours or even private Bridge tours won’t resume for awhile.
+No one will want a galley where passengers walk through with even the most remote chance of contaminating anything, mask or no mask.

 I don’t think Royal Caribbean’s adults-only Quest participation challenge game will be able to happen for a while, either.